-The Company and SkyWest Airlines sponsor a 401(k) retirement plan for all eligible employees, including the Executives.
-Atlantic Southeast also maintains a substantially equivalent 401(k) plan for its eligible employees, including its President.
+The Company and SkyWest Airlines sponsor a 401(k) retirement plan for their eligible employees, including the Executives other than Mr. Holt.
+ExpressJet also maintains a substantially equivalent 401(k) plan for its eligible employees, including Mr. Holt.
 Both plans are broad based, tax-qualified retirement plans under which eligible employees, including the Executives, may make annual pre-tax salary reduction contributions subject to the various limits imposed under the Internal Revenue Code of 1986, as amended (the "Code").
 The sponsoring employers make matching contributions under the plans on behalf of eligible participants; however the right of Executives and other officers to such matching contributions is limited.
 The Committee believes that maintaining the 401(k) retirement plans and providing a means to save for retirement is an essential part of a competitive compensation package necessary to attract and retain talented executives.

 The Company also maintains the SkyWest, Inc. 2002 Deferred Compensation Plan, a non-qualified deferred compensation plan for the benefit of officers and other highly compensated employees.
-The Chief Executive, CFO, and President of SkyWest Airlines participate in the deferred compensation plan.
-Atlantic Southeast also maintains a separate but similar non-qualified deferred compensation plan, the Atlantic Southeast Airlines, Inc. Executive Deferred Compensation Plan, for its highly compensated management employees, including the President of Atlantic Southeast.
+All of the Executives participate in the SkyWest, Inc. 2002 Deferred Compensation Plan.
+ExpressJet also maintains a separate but similar non-qualified deferred compensation plan, the ExpressJet Executive Deferred Compensation Plan, for its highly compensated management employees, including Mr. Holt.
 Under both such deferred compensation plans (the "Deferred Compensation Plans"), the employer credits each Executive's account with a discretionary employer contribution equal to 15% of salary and annual bonus.
-These amounts are included in the Summary Compensation Table under the column "All Other Compensation".
-Additional information on the Deferred Compensation Plans is found in the section "Non Qualified Deferred Compensation for 2010," below.
+These amounts are included in the Summary Compensation Table under the column "All Other Compensation."Additional information on the Deferred Compensation Plans is found in the section "Non Qualified Deferred Compensation for 2011," below.

-The SkyWest Inc. 2002 Deferred Compensation Plan (but not the Atlantic Southeast Airlines, Inc. Executive Deferred Compensation Plan) also permits eligible executives, including the Executives, to elect in advance of each calendar year to defer up to 100% of their cash salary and annual bonus compensation for the year.
-None of the Executives elected to defer any portion of their salary or annual bonus, The Company and its subsidiaries do not maintain any defined benefit pension plans for the Executives.
+The SkyWest Inc. 2002 Deferred Compensation Plan (but not the ExpressJet Executive Deferred Compensation Plan) also permits eligible executives, including the Executives, to elect in advance of each calendar year to defer up to 100% of their cash salary and annual bonus compensation for the year.
+None of the Executives elected to defer any portion of his salary or annual bonus for 2011.
+The Company and its subsidiaries do not maintain any defined benefit pension plans for the Executives.

 Other Benefits.
 In additional to the benefits described above, the Company provides certain other benefits to the Executives that the Committee believes are generally consistent with the benefits provided to senior executives of other airlines.
 The Committee believes that those benefits, which are detailed in the footnotes to the Summary Compensation Table applicable to the heading "All Other Compensation" below, are reasonable, competitive and consistent with overall executive compensation objectives.
 Those benefits consist primarily of employer-paid premiums on health, dental and eye insurance, a personal automobile allowance, and use of Company owned recreational equipment.
-The Company does not provide Executives with a "tax gross-up" payment with respect to such other benefits.